KevinSee/STADEM/README.md

 Please download version >= 4.0.0

-Further instructions on how to use STADEM can be found in the package vignette, accessed by typing `vignette(package = 'STADEM')`
+Further instructions on how to use STADEM can be found in the package vignette, accessed by typing `browseVignettes(package = 'STADEM')`

 ## Authors